Subscribe to our newsletter

-Swelling Under Armpit: Why It Happens & What to Do
+Swelling Under Armpit: Why It Happens and What to Do

-Swelling under the armpit can cause a lot of discomfort and concern, especially because it's such a sensitive area.
+Swelling under the armpit can cause a lot of discomfort and concern, especially because it’s such a sensitive area.
 You may experience heaviness, tightness, or a feeling of fullness under your arm.
+I had one patient tell me last week that she felt like she had a 10lb spikey ball in her armpit 24/7.
 Sometimes, you may have an armpit lump.

 Many different causes could potentially result in swelling or an armpit lump, including viral infections and cysts.
 Some swelling under the armpit requires medical treatment or could signal a more serious issue.